Domoconnor/orange-corpus/06_Hub.md

 The program will be written in Python 3 as its easily available on the Pi and offers all the functionality required to create a robust networking program.
 We will have to modify /etc/rc.local to contain “sudo python hub.py” so that the script will start every time the Operating System starts.
 If the network was down, or errors occurred on transmit then the Pi will save data locally, and retry on its next attempt.

 ###Language of Choice: Python <span class="todo">is this description of code or why python was chosen?</span>

-<b>Why Python</b>
+*Why Python*

-We chose Python because it was easily available on the Pi, had plenty of documentation supporting it and is a very easy language to read from another developers standing.
+We have chosen Python because it was easily available on the Pi, had plenty of documentation supporting it and is a very easy language to read from another developer's standing.
 In terms of interfacing it with serial and the network there are plenty of libraries that exist to make this as simple and efficient as possible, we have decided to use PySerial and Requests to handle these requirements.

-<b>Python Libraries</b>
+*Python Libraries*

 PySerial and Requests simplified any complications we may have had from writing our own initial libraries as well as having organised documentation to support them.
 They abstracted a lot of complicated hardware tasks (such as interrupt handling on GPIO pins) and communicating over the network.
 Other libraries we plan on using are those standard to Python, time for handling timing operations, random for random calculations, threading to handle multiple tasks to name a few.